 1.67 for T21 to T22.

-A design validation exercise using numerical analysis and a suitable composite failure criterion is to be undertaken to verify that the plies in the shell are below the allowables.
+A design validation exercise using numerical analysis and a suitable composite failure criterion is to be undertaken to verify that the stresses in the plies in the shell are below the allowables.
 Suitable composite failure criteria include, but are not limited to, Tsai-Wu, Tsai-Hill, Hashin, Yamada-Sun, Strain Invariant Failure Theory, Maximum Strain, or Maximum Stress.
 Other relations for the strength criteria are allowed upon agreement with the competent authority.
 The method and results of this design validation exercise are to be submitted to the competent authority.

 The allowables are to be determined using experiments to derive parameters required by the chosen failure criteria combined with factor of safety K, the strength values measured as per 6.9.2.7.1.2 (c), and the maximum elongation strain criteria prescribed in 6.9.2.3.5.
 The analysis of joints is to be undertaken in accordance with the allowables determined in 6.9.2.3.7 and the strength values measured as per 6.9.2.7.1.2 (g).
 Buckling is to be considered in accordance with 6.9.2.3.6.
 Design of openings and metallic inclusions is to be considered in accordance with 6.9.2.3.8.